 In the jangled clouds and beams of april

-When our insults began their moth-flutters in the air
+when insults began their moth-flutters in the air,

 We would fight in the night, rot in our sourness and split

 only to wake again in bed, covered in rust.

 Something was obviously wrong, the rust stung

 left sores where it touched, got in our crevices

 So we first disliked each other more and more

 ’til pain was the everyday way of things